 To provide a consistent and integrated system for capital requests and information, the State of New Jersey uses a computerized database program that resides on the State's information network and is accessible to all participating agencies.
-In addition to their annual capital requests, agencies are required to input their capital needs over short-range (three years) and long-range (seven years) periods, including project descriptions, justifications, priorities, costs, funding sources, and impact on future operating costs.
-The information submitted in agencies' capital project requests is reviewed and analyzed by the Commission and OMB, culminating in the generation of the annual State Capital Improvement Plan.
+In addition to their annual capital requests, agencies are required to input their capital needs over a seven year period, including project descriptions, justifications, priorities, costs, funding sources, and impact on future operating costs.
+The information submitted in agencies' capital project requests is reviewed and analyzed by the Commission and Office of Management and Budget capital staff, culminating in the generation of the annual State Capital Improvement Plan.